xingchenzhang/xingchenzhang.github.io/_pages/vacancies.md

 PhD Opportunities
 ----------
----

 **Current opportunities**

 **<span style="color: red;">NOTE: I DO NOT accept visiting/exchange PhD students.</span>**

+**Self-funded PhD students**

+Self-funded PhD students are <span style="color: red;">always welcome and can apply at any time</span>.
+Please send an email (with your CV) to me to discuss more details if you are interested in doing a PhD with me.

 **Other opportunities**

-- [**QUEX joint PhD studentship**].
-The project title is **Development and evaluation of a digital human exercise coach**.
+- [[QUEX joint PhD studentship]](https://scholarships.uq.edu.au/scholarship/quex-phd-scholarship).
+The project title is Development and evaluation of a digital human exercise coach.
 The primary supervisor is [Dr Shelley Keating](https://about.uq.edu.au/experts/12259) from the University of QueensLand.
 I am the co-supervisor at the University of Exeter.
 More details about this studentship can be found [here](https://scholarships.uq.edu.au/scholarship/quex-phd-scholarship).
 The application for **is now closed**.

-- [University of Exeter - Paris-Saclay studentships (Double PhD Degrees)](https://www.exeter.ac.uk/study/pg-research/funding/phdfunding/paris-saclay/): I am looking for candidates for this PhD studentship (international students are eligible).
-The project is **Efficient Multimodal Robot Perception for Pedestrian-Centric Applications with Human Decision-Making Models**.
+- [[University of Exeter - Paris-Saclay studentships (Double PhD Degrees)]](https://www.exeter.ac.uk/study/pg-research/funding/phdfunding/paris-saclay/): I am looking for candidates for this PhD studentship (international students are eligible).
 [Prof. Andrew Howes](https://experts.exeter.ac.uk/41016-andrew-howes), our Head of Department, will be the co-supervisor at Exeter.
 [Prof. Nicolas Sabouret](https://perso.limsi.fr/sabouret/) will be the supervisor at the Université Paris-Saclay.
 The successful candidate will spend at least one year at the Université Paris-Saclay.
 More details can be found [here](https://adum.fr/as/ed/voirproposition.pl?site=PSaclay&matricule_prop=61449).
 The application for 2025 September entry **is now closed**.

-- [EPSRC DLA PhD studentships](https://www.exeter.ac.uk/study/pg-research/funding/phdfunding/fundedcentres/epsrcdla/): The application for 2025 September entry **is now closed**.
+- [[EPSRC DLA PhD studentships]](https://www.exeter.ac.uk/study/pg-research/funding/phdfunding/fundedcentres/epsrcdla/): The application for 2025 September entry **is now closed**.
-- [Exeter-CSC PhD studentship (Chinese students only)](https://www.exeter.ac.uk/study/pg-research/csc-scholarships/): The application for Exeter-CSC PhD studentship (2025 September entry) **is now closed**.
+- [[Exeter-CSC PhD studentship (Chinese students only)]](https://www.exeter.ac.uk/study/pg-research/csc-scholarships/): The application for Exeter-CSC PhD studentship (2025 September entry) **is now closed**.
-- [Commonwealth PhD Scholarships](https://cscuk.fcdo.gov.uk/scholarships/commonwealth-phd-scholarships-for-least-developed-countries-and-vulnerable-states/): Commonwealth PhD Scholarships are for applicants from least developed countries and vulnerable states, as classified by the OECD Development Assistance Committee (DAC), in the Commonwealth, for full-time doctoral study at a UK university.
+- [[Commonwealth PhD Scholarships]](https://cscuk.fcdo.gov.uk/scholarships/commonwealth-phd-scholarships-for-least-developed-countries-and-vulnerable-states/): Commonwealth PhD Scholarships are for applicants from least developed countries and vulnerable states, as classified by the OECD Development Assistance Committee (DAC), in the Commonwealth, for full-time doctoral study at a UK university.
 The application for the 2025/26 academic year **is now closed**.
-- [University of Exeter PhD Scholarships for Black British Researchers](https://www.exeter.ac.uk/study/pg-research/funding/phdfunding/black-british/): This programme offers 4-year fully-funded PhD studentships to support Black British researchers.
+- [[University of Exeter PhD Scholarships for Black British Researchers]](https://www.exeter.ac.uk/study/pg-research/funding/phdfunding/black-british/): This programme offers 4-year fully-funded PhD studentships to support Black British researchers.
 The application for the 2025/26 academic year **is now closed**.

-**Self-funded PhD students**

-Self-funded PhD students are always welcome and can apply at any time.
-Please send an email (with your CV) to me to discuss more details if you are interested.

 **Entry requirements**